wang-q/withncbi/taxon/bacteria_gr.md

                 MAX(CHAR_LENGTH(code)) species_code
         FROM gr
         WHERE   1 = 1
-        AND status LIKE "%Complete%"                # complete genomes AND species NOT LIKE "%Candidatus%"         # uncertainty classification AND taxonomy_id != species_id               # no strain ID AND organism_name NOT LIKE "%,%"            # avoid commas in names
+        AND (status LIKE "%Complete%"               # complete genomes OR status LIKE "%Chromosome%")
+        AND species NOT LIKE "%Candidatus%"         # uncertainty classification AND taxonomy_id != species_id               # no strain ID
+        AND organism_name NOT LIKE "%,%"            # avoid commas in names